Reviews You Can Rely On

 Credit: Liz Chamberlain

 Cuff and spoiler adjustments can change the fit around the calf to add space for those with big calves and narrow feet.
 Higher performance boots have screws on the back of the spine to adjust the forward lean of the boot, which will change your stance to more or less aggressive.
 Some boots also come with cuff alignment or “canting” adjustments that allow the shell to be flexed inward or outward on a horizontal plane.
 This correction is made for individuals whose knees may bend inward or outward.
-Other features that can come in handy to enhance comfort and fit include micro-adjustable buckles or walk mode.
-Walk mode is often found in lower flexes and less frequently seen in higher flex boots.
+Other features that can come in handy to enhance comfort and fit include micro-adjustable buckles or a walk mode.
+Walk mode is often found in lower flexes and is less frequently seen in higher flex boots.